SPANDigital/presidium-js/README.md

 # presidium-js

-Provides react js components for Presidium.
+React js components for Presidium.

 ## Build and Publish